 An impeccable sample fixation is a prerequisite for a correct histological diagnosis.
 Tissue samples must be immersed in an optimally chosen fixative immediately after sampling, because a timely fixation will prevent autolysis, putrefaction and other unwanted cellular changes.
 Although there are hundreds of histological fixatives and at least tens of formaldehyde-based fixatives, neutral buffered formaldehyde solutions with a concentration range from 4% to 10% are the most commonly used fixatives, primarily because of their simple and universal application.
 Tissue fixation using a buffered formaldehyde solution results in forming cross-links, i. e. it forms methylene bridges between proteins, that is, it results in keeping tissue components in their in vivo relation.
 If fixated properly, the tissue sample can withstand additional histological tissue processing and staining.
-The NB 4% formaldehyde solution is 10% buffered formalin, which is the most commonly used fixative.
-It is suitable for fixating bioptic materials, smaller tissue samples and long-term fixated samples storing.
-It is a colorless solution with a characteristic odor, ready for applying.
-Phosphate buffer with optimal molarity secures a constant pH range between 6.8 and 7.2 at 25 °C, and with additional methyl alcohol formation of formaldehyde polymers is prevented.
-It is a primary tissue fixative.
-Tissue samples can be fixated and/or stored for a longer period of time without severe hardening of tissue or formalin pigment forming in tissues, which then leads to process of removing the so-called acid hematein.
+NB 10% formaldehyde solution is 25% buffered formalin.
+It is a solution ready for use, colorless and with a characteristic odor, suitable for fixating larger tissue samples.
+It is stabilized with methyl alcohol, and phosphate buffer of an optimal molarity secures a constant pH range between 6.8 and 7.2 at 25°C. It is a primary tissue fixative.
+Tissue samples can be fixated through a shorter period of time and with a lower volume ratio towards fixated tissue in comparison to 4% formaldehyde solution.
+Because of neutral pH value there is no tissue pigmentation and no need for removing the socalled acid hematein.
 It is suitable for usage in all automated devices for tissue processing, as well as for manual histological techniques.
-It is conveniently packaged in 1 liter bottles, 5, 10 and 20 liter canisters.
+It is conveniently packaged in 1 liter bottles, 3, 5, 10 and 20 liter canisters.